Skip to Content

 German Shepherds are originally herding dogs with the high energy of a working dog.
 They will easily put up with demanding tasks, and you can invest in their energy to train them without overdoing it with young puppies.

 German Shepherds have high mental stimulation needs and will be happy with challenging training activities.
-Besides, they are courageous and confident, which points to their ability to challenge themselves with training tasks.
+Besides, they are courageous and confident, which indicates their ability to challenge themselves with training tasks.

-They are curious and alert, characteristics that will work in your favor when you need to draw your German Shepherd puppy’s attention when training.
+They are curious and alert, which will work in your favor when you need to draw your German Shepherd puppy’s attention when training.

 Siberian Husky Trainability